FIRAE Member Directory

 (German Retail Federation)

-For 90 years the German Retail Federation (HDE) has been the overarching organization of the German retail sector, which consists of about 410,000 independent companies with a total of 2.7 million employees and a yearly turnover of more than 550 billion Euros.
+For nearly 100 years the German Retail Federation (HDE) has been the overarching organization of the German retail sector, which consists of about 410,000 independent companies with a total of 2.7 million employees and a yearly turnover of more than 550 billion Euros.

 Retail trade is the third biggest economic sector in Germany, after industry and the crafts.
 The German Retail Federation has 100,000 business members from all sectors, locations and sizes, which together produce more than 250 billion Euros turnover a year.